shanayulett/Work-Study-Impact-A-Gender-Comparison-Tableau-Public-/README.md

 Chart 1 Hypothesis: Study Time Hours
 Question: "Does gender affect the amount of study time with a part-time jobs?"
-Answer:No, it does not.
+Answer: No, it does not.
 Tableau data represents female students with a part-time job study an average of 3.52 hours, and male students with a part-time job study an average of 3.54 hours.
 Since these numbers are virtually identical, gender does not affect study habits when balancing employment.